pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 Can this be the reason?
 -----------------------

 Could the difference in hash functions have caused such performance difference?
 This is easy to check.
-We must write a version similar to the one based on `long` but with the same hash code as the original one.
+We'll write a version similar to the one based on `long` but with the same hash code as the original one.
 Extending the `Long` class would have done the trick, but this is impossible, because that class is `final` (besides, boxing would have created values of the original class anyway).
 We need to write our own version of `Long`, with modified hash code.
 Obviously,